Skip to main content

 Geology

 The park's islands are the exposed peaks of an ancient mountain range that extends along the coast of Galicia, formed primarily of granite and gneiss.
 The geological formation dates back to the Hercynian orogeny, roughly 300 million years ago.
 Erosion by wind and sea has created dramatic coastal features including cliffs, caves, and natural arches.
-The islands showcase various geological formations, from sandy beaches and dunes to rocky outcrops and steep cliffs rising up to 200 meters above sea level.
+The islands showcase various geological formations, from sandy beaches and dunes to rocky outcrops and steep cliffs rising up to 200 metres above sea level.
 The underwater topography is equally diverse, with submarine canyons and extensive rocky platforms creating rich marine ecosystems.

 Climate And Weather